| Family MattersThis interview, done for Third Way on the

 gorillas you could have a blood transfusion from a

+chimp.
 I think the main difference between us is that, while they

 have a very, very rich repertoire of communication